 This order of commitment for treatment and continuing mental evaluation is required when a court deems the defendant incompetent to stand trial and requires commitment for competency restoration.

-Commitment Order Template
+Commitment Order Template for Unrestorable

 This order of commitment can be used by Circuit Courts to civilly commit defendants who are deemed not competent to stand trial and not restorable within the foreseeable future.